nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013021614/README.md

 - added tag features: quick tag add, del
 - added auto git add after enrich - no auto commit
 - todo
+  - copy anything in a code tag into tmux clipboard
   - record sequences of actions as scripts
     - replay if they exist
     - show script in preview